Monday, 31 March 2014

 Chicago 0 @ Detroit 3 (Detroit led best-of-seven series 2-1)

-Henri Richard scored with 25 seconds remaining in regulation time as the Canadiens edged the Maple Leafs at Maple Leaf Gardens.
+Henri Richard scored with 25 seconds remaining in regulation time to enable the Canadiens to edge the Maple Leafs at Maple Leaf Gardens.
+The winning goal came 2 minutes 10 seconds after J.C.
+Tremblay scored for the Canadiens to tie the score.

-Terry Sawchuk, who had been forced to leave the previous game with a pinched nerve in his shoulder, was granted a six-hour leave by the doctors, and responded with the shutout, while Bruce MacGregor, Paul Henderson, and Alex Delvecchio scored as the Red Wings blanked the Black Hawks at Olympia Stadium.
+Terry Sawchuk, who had been forced to leave the previous game with a pinched nerve in his shoulder, was granted a six-hour leave by the doctors, and responded with a 26-save shutout to win the goaltending duel over Glenn Hall, while Bruce MacGregor, Paul Henderson, and Alex Delvecchio scored as the Red Wings blanked the Black Hawks at Olympia Stadium.

 Baseball